 Projects and Events

-The course emphasises creative engagement.
-Participants are encouraged to think about their own creative responses to the material and are given the tools and inspiration required to begin exploring possibilities for their own work, whether it is a community-based project, artwork, a piece of writing, or a musical performance.
+The course will emphasise creative engagement.
+Participants will be encouraged to think about their own creative responses to the material and will be given the tools and inspiration required to begin exploring possibilities for their own work - whether a community-based project, artwork, piece of writing or musical performance.

-Click here to visit the Sabhal Mòr Ostaig website an book your place.
+Visit the Sabhal Mòr Ostaig website to book your place.